-5.2 Characteristics
+4.3 Characteristics

 The characteristics hierarchy is shown in Figure 3.
 Any number of these characteristics may be applied to a network entity.
 Note that some characteristics, such as route or queue information, are only sensible when applied to either paths or nodes.
 There is no requirement expressed or implied that all characteristics must be gathered for a particular network entity.
 The purpose of the characteristics hierarchy is merely to allow a standard way to describe what is measured about a particular entity.
+The current hierarchy is not intended to be complete, rather, it is expected that as more characteristics become of interest to the grid community, they will be added to the hierarchy.